 Car Accidents in Georgia

-With over 22 years of combined legal experience, Simon Law Firm attorneys Christopher Simon, Michael Ruppersburg and Tyler Bridgers have handled many hundreds of car accident cases on behalf of both injured victims and those responsible for causing them.
+With over 22 years of combined legal experience, Christopher Simon Attorney at Law attorneys Christopher Simon, Michael Ruppersburg and Tyler Bridgers have handled many hundreds of car accident cases on behalf of both injured victims and those responsible for causing them.

 Car accident cases in and around Athens-Clarke County happen all to frequently given the configuration of GA-316.
 The lack of signals at a lot of intersections and erratic and heavy traffic conditions at rush hour lead to a disproportionate number of crashes.